-So, What is a Trading Plan?
+So, What a Trading Plan is?

 Why You Need a Trading Plan

-- Trading discipline: If you stick to the plan, you will know better what works and what doesn’t, evolving as a trader through experience.
+Trading discipline: If you stick to the plan.
+You will know better what works and what doesn’t, evolving as a trader through experience.

-How to Create your Trading Plan
+Seven Steps to Create your Trading Plan:

 Your motivational reasons for trading

-The time you are willing to invest and commit to
+The time you are willing to invest and commit to trading.

-Your trading goals
+Mark Down Your Trading goals

-It helps to also decide what kind of trader you want to be, in order to specify your goals.
+Any goal you have must be SMART: Specific, Measurable, Attainable, Relevant, and Time-bound.
+It also helps to decide what kind of trader you want to be to specify your goals.
 The four main trading types are:

-- Position trading: holding positions for weeks, months, or even years with the expectation they will become profitable in the long term.
+* Position trading: holding positions for weeks, months, or even years.
+With the expectation, they will become profitable in the long term.

-- Swing trading: holding positions over several days or weeks, to take advantage of medium-term market moves
+* Swing trading: holding positions over several days or weeks.
+To take advantage of medium-term market moves.

-How you feel about risk and your attitude towards it
+How you feel about risk and your attitude towards it.

-Market prices change all the time, and as a result, even the “safest” financial instruments carry out risks.
+Market prices change all the time and as a result.
+Even the “safest” financial instruments carry out risks.

 So, it all comes down to dedication, knowledge, strategy, and of course, a trustworthy broker.

 Meaning, before you make a trade, you need to understand your risk-reward ratio.
 Proper risk management is more important than making money.
-Therefore, deciding your risk limit is very significant when creating your trading plan.
+Thus, deciding your risk limit is very significant when creating your trading plan.

-Your available budget for trading
+Your available budget for trading.